» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 In bacterial infections, pneumonia is believed to be initiated when there is a change, alteration, or increase in the number of organisms normally residing in the nasopharynx that results in the overwhelming of the host’s immune system, or where normal defenses fail to protect the respiratory tree from filtering the organisms from the lungs.

 In rats, where severe respiratory disease or pneumonia is present, more than one organism or infection is involved.
-The most prevalent and naturally occuring organism in the rat that contributes to the development of pneumonia is the bacterium, Mycoplasma pulmonis.
+The most prevalent and naturally occurring organism in the rat that contributes to the development of pneumonia is the bacterium, Mycoplasma pulmonis.

 In aspiration pneumonia where food or liquids have entered the lungs, atelectasis (an airless lung) or pulmonary edema and hemorrhage can occur, especially if the substance aspirated is very acidic.

-Abscesses, in the lung tissue such as in aspiration pneumonia.
+- Abscesses, in the lung tissue such as in aspiration pneumonia.

-Bacteremia, where the infection has spread via blood, particularly in those pneumonias caused by gram negative organisms.
+- Bacteremia, where the infection has spread via blood, particularly in those pneumonias caused by Gram-negative organisms.

-Pleural effusion, when the small amount of fluid normally present that lubricates the pleural membranes starts to build up.
+- Pleural effusion, when the small amount of fluid normally present that lubricates the pleural membranes starts to build up.

 Diagnostics